Angular Quick Answer: Difference between constructor and ngOnInit

 What is the ngOnInit function?

-The ngOnInit function is specific to Angular applications.
+The ngOnInit function is specific to Angular components.

-It is called as soon as Angular has finished initializing our component.
+It is called as soon as the Angular framework has finished initializing a component.
 Which allows us to finish initializing the component however we dandy-well please.
 For example, this is where you will call functions to load external data, etc...

 Any real work should always be placed in the ngOnInit method.